shiftio/microsite/README.md

   ]
 ```
 3. Customize the css or pages
+Since this is a standalone app using the API, the sky is the limit.
+Create your own templates with all the goodness that is CSS and JavaScript.

 ### About the SLIM Framework
 This project uses the lightweight [Slim Framework](www.slimframework.com) for basic routing in PHP.
 You can use your mini-framework of choice; we like Slim because of its simplicity.